When was the radio invented? Where did it come from, and why did it have such a profound impact on our lives?

 It’s hard to believe that such a fundamental part of our lives today started as a multi-frequency platform for sending crucial signals.
 Before it became the thing that we know and love today, the radio was just a spectrum of ideas and theoretical science.

-It was a frequency that people believed they could utilise for more convenient and engaging communication
+It was a frequency that people believed they could utilize for more convenient and engaging radio communications.

-However, one thing we know for sure is that the concept of radio has changed the world forever.
+While we might be divided on questions like “what year was the radio invented?”
+One thing we know for sure is that radio has changed the world forever.